RajputUsman/Discord-Info/README.md

 **What to do if I wannna receive DM/Messages from specific members?**

 If you want to have specific members to send you messages you can add them as friend and then they will be able to send you DM/Messages anytime.
-And if then you don't want them to send you can unfriend him/her.
+And if then you don't want them to send you DM/Messages you can unfriend him/her.

 **You can change your status**